deosrc/technical-test-violet/README.md

 - The implementation for reading and writing to the filesystem has no tests.
 Given it uses an external resource (filesystem), it is intended to be covered by end-to-end testing.
 This could be implemented using xUnit.
 - There is currently no dependency injection framework used, with services initialised and injected manually instead.
 - CLI arguments are currently positional, and use a simple parsing mechanism.
-It would be beneficial to convert this to use the configuration components sof .NET so that various providers could be used, in addition to making the CLI arguments named.
+It would be beneficial to convert this to use the configuration components of .NET so that various providers could be used, in addition to making the CLI arguments named.